Pet Passport Cayman Islands

 - Proof of vaccination for rabies and various other diseases no less than 1 month but not more than 12 months prior to travel.

 - Blood Titer Test must be administered by a licensed vet.
+(Have your veterinarian scan your pet's microchip prior to the titer test.)

 - Not more than 14 days prior to travel, a USDA (or CFIA) accredited veterinarian must then complete the Veterinary Certificate for the Cayman Islands for endorsement by the USDA or CFIA if traveling from the United States or Canada.
 If you are traveling from another country, the Governmental Authority of your country responsible for the import and export of animals should endorse your forms.